The Holy Scriptures

 The Second Coming of Christ

-For God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ, (1Thes 5:9 KJV)
+9 For God has not destined us for wrath, but to obtain salvation through our Lord Jesus Christ,1 Thessalonians 5:9 English Standard Version (ESV)

 We believe in that “Blessed Hope,” the personal, imminent, pre-tribulation and premillennial coming of the Lord Jesus Christ for His redeemed ones; and in His subsequent return to earth, with His saints, to establish His Millennial Kingdom (1 Thessalonians 4:13-18; Zechariah 14:4-11; Revelations 19:11-16, 20:1-6; 1 Thessalonians 1:10; Revelations 3:10).

 28 Do not marvel at this, for an hour is coming when all who are in the tombs will hear his voice 29 and come out, those who have done good to the resurrection of life, and those who have done evil to the resurrection of judgment.John 5:28-29 English Standard Version (ESV)

 - We believe in the bodily resurrection of all men, the saved to eternal life, and the unsaved to judgement and everlasting punishment (Matthew 25:46; John 11:25-26; Revelations 20:5-6,12-13).

 - We believe that the souls of the redeemed are, at death, absent from the body and present with the Lord, where in conscious bliss they await the first resurrection, when spirit, soul and body are reunited to be glorified forever with the Lord (Luke 23:43; Revelations 20:4-6; 2 Corinthians 5:8; Phillipians 1:23, 3:21; 1 Theselonians 4:16-17).